Chun-Liu93/USD-P4/movies/journal/Heather.md

 Moved the search bar in front of the genre list selection bar.

 ## November 7th
-Adjusted the liked/blocked movies page displaying style.
+Adjusted the liked/blocked movies page displaying style and pagination button.